 First you start by quartering a radicchio into wedges.
 I slice in half and then cut each half in half again.

-Drizzle the radicchio with a bit of oil and season with salt and pepper and roast for 15 minutes.
+Drizzle the radicchio with a bit of oil, some honey, and season with salt and pepper and roast for 15 minutes.

 Homemade Green Goddess Dressing